Things to do in Caserta

 English Gardens

-This beautiful garden was created by English gardener John Andrew Graefer and architect Carlo Vanvitelli on personal request of the Queen Maria Carolina.
-Spread over 24 hectares, the English garden is landscaped with rare plants from all over the world, manmade hills, meadows, ponds, and canals.
-It also has orangeries and green houses for rare botanical species.
+The English Garden was designed by the English gardener John Andrew Graefer and architect Carlo Vanvitelli at the personal request of Queen Maria Carolina.
+Spanning 24 hectares, the garden is full of rare plants from around the world, along with carefully crafted hills, meadows, ponds, and canals.
+The garden also features orangeries and greenhouses that house rare botanical species, making it a botanical treasure.

 Reggia di Caserta Throne Room